Heinrich Brüning: Hindenburg's re-election and Brüning's fall

 Hindenburg was not willing at first to stand for re-election as president, but subsequently changed his mind.
 In the 1932 presidential election, Brüning vigorously campaigned for Hindenburg along with virtually the entire German left and centre, calling him a "venerated historical personality" and "the keeper of the constitution".
 After two rounds of voting Hindenburg was re-elected with a substantial majority over his main opponent, Hitler.
 However, Hindenburg considered it shameful to have been elected with the votes of "Reds" and "Catholes", as he called Social Democrats and the mostly Catholic Centre Party.
 He realised he was considered the lesser of two evils by them, and he compensated for this "shame" by moving further to the right.
 His failing health increased the camarilla's influence.

 As Brüning gradually lost Hindenburg's support, the ban of the Nazi SA paramilitary organisation initiated by Minister Wilhelm Groener on 13 April 1932 sharpened the conflict and led to considerable ill-feeling between Hindenburg and his trusted friend Kurt von Schleicher.
 At the same time, he was viciously attacked by the Prussian Junkers, led by Elard von Oldenburg-Januschau, who opposed Brüning's policies of distributing land to unemployed workers in the course of the Eastern Aid (Osthilfe) programme and denounced him as an "Agro-bolshevik" to Hindenburg.

-The president, having a personal conflict as owner of a highly indebted Junker estate, refused to sign any further emergency decrees.
-As a consequence, Brüning and his cabinet resigned on 30 May 1932, "100 metres before the finish", and he was relieved of his office in a brief and undignified ceremony by Hindenburg.
-He firmly rejected all suggestions of making the president's disloyal behaviour public because he considered such a move indecent, and still considered Hindenburg the "last bulwark" of the German people.
+The president, having a personal conflict of interest as owner of a highly indebted Junker estate, refused to sign any further emergency decrees.
+As a consequence, Brüning and his cabinet resigned on 30 May 1932, "100 metres before the finish".
+Brüning was the first Weimar chancellor removed at the request of the president rather than parliament.